shaunflagg/sf-video-fingerprinting/README.md

-Video fingerprinting using perpetual hash
+Video fingerprinting using perceptual hash

 Requirements:
 Python: The script is written in Python, so you'll need a Python interpreter.
 Typically, Python 3.x is recommended.